Black Spectre: Black Spectre (Carson Knowles)

 The Black Spectre was Carson Knowles, a Vietnam War veteran whose father was a politician.
-Upon returning, he discovered that his wife left him and his son was killed.
-He could not get a job and decided to get revenge on the city since it turned its back on him when he needed it most.
+Upon returning home to New York City from military duties he discovered his wife left him and his son was dead.
+He could not find a job and decided to get revenge on the city he believed had abandoned and betrayed him.
 Inspired by Moon Knight, Knowles became the Black Spectre, a master criminal.
 He also decided to run for Mayor of New York City.
 Knowles was defeated by Moon Knight and sent to prison.

 Later, Black Spectre joined together with Morpheus and Bushman, two other foes of Moon Knight.
-They intended to use the power of the statue of Egyptian God Seth to curse diplomats at a U.N. conference.
+They intended to use the power of the statue of the Egyptian god Seth to curse diplomats at a U.N. conference.

 Carson Knowles appeared again some time later, recently released from prison.
-He falls back into his ways as the Black Spectre and attempts to, yet again, destroy Moon Knight and hurt the city.
+He falls back into his ways as Black Spectre and attempts to, yet again, destroy Moon Knight and hurt the city.
 Knowles frames several murders on Moon Knight, putting him under scrutiny by S.H.I.E.L.D.
 Knowles then steals Stark nanotechnology and is about to launch an attack, but Moon Knight pushes him off a building to his death.

-During the "Dark Reign" storyline, Quasimodo researched Black Spectre for Norman Osborn.
-Quasimodo suggested finding a way to resurrect Black Spectre in the event that H.A.M.M.E.R. goes after Moon Knight or finding another person who can operate as Black Spectre as a backup if Black Spectre cannot be resurrected.
+Black Spectre is among the deceased enemies of Moon Knight who are revived by Anubis to join the Legion of the Unliving led by Jackal Knight.